 - 1. Children who are currently enrolled and who are ready (meet age requirements) will move to the next age group. - 2.
 Siblings of children enrolled at the centre. - 3.
 Applicants on the waitlist will be called: this is based on the date/time the application was received.
 If there are no vacancies in the next age group, we cannot guarantee that your child can stay at the centre (i.e. if a child turns 36 months in January and there are no vacancies in the next age program until July).
-We will contact our other facilities to see if space is available.
+We will apply for a retention request to keep your child in the program, but as this decision is made by Community Care Facilities Licensing (CCFL) we cannot guarantee the retention will be granted.
+If the request is unsuccessful, we will contact our other facilities to see if space is available.